Introduction:

 - Calculate the cash value of a premium quote.

-- Describe how OTC and exchange-traded options are quoted, and when a premium is conventionally paid.
+- Describe how OTC and exchange-traded options are quoted and when a premium is conventionally paid.

 - Define call and put options.